 If you’re looking for a comprehensive guide to all the expression elements listed in the AE expressions menu, we recommend checking out the After Effects Expressions Reference Guide.

 Where the author of an expression is known, we give credit where it’s due.
 In some cases, the authors are unknown, but I will still provide a link to the forum, document, or site where I found them.

 The library’s collection is a work in progress that relies on submissions from the AE designer community to grow.
 We welcome users to submit suggestions for additions.

-If you would like to submit an expression for consideration, please use the submission form below the index.
+If you would like to submit an expression for consideration, please use the submission button below this accordion.
 We also welcome suggestions for additional relevant tutorials or resources to link to under each entry, as well as suggestions for clarifications or corrections.